soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         if (config.color) { /* if passed object has this property.
-        Check needed if the property is optional '?', otherwise passing the object will give error?? */ /* Error: Property 'clor' does not exist on type 'SquareConfig' */ newSquare.color = config.clor;
+        Check needed if the property is optional '?', otherwise passing the object will give error?? */ /* Error: Property 'color' does not exist on type 'SquareConfig' */ newSquare.color = config.clor;
         }
         if (config.width) {